Tedy Bruschi: Touchdowns

-Bruschi was the first player in NFL history to return four consecutive interceptions for touchdown and his career total of four interceptions returned for touchdowns ranks second in Patriots history.
+Bruschi was the first player in NFL history to return four consecutive interceptions for touchdowns and his career total of four interceptions returned for touchdowns ranks second in Patriots history.
 He is tied for fourth in NFL history among linebackers, and Bruschi is the only Patriots linebacker to return multiple interceptions for touchdowns in a single season (2002 and 2003).
 Additionally, since 2002 Bruschi's defensive play has created seven defensive touchdowns.
 He scored four of those touchdowns on interception returns (two in both 2002 and 2003), forced two fumbles that were picked up and returned for touchdowns (October 3 and November 28, 2004), and tipped a pass that was intercepted by James Sanders and returned for a touchdown (December 11, 2005).
 This is in addition to his first career touchdown at Baltimore (October 6, 1996) when Bruschi recovered a blocked punt by Larry Whigham and returned it four yards for a touchdown, making 8 total touchdowns to which Bruschi contributed.

 Retirement

 On the August 30, 2009 broadcast of Sunday Night Football, Al Michaels reported that Bruschi would announce his retirement after 13 seasons in the NFL.
-Bruschi confirmed his retirement on August 31, 2009 at a press conference alongside New England Patriots head coach Bill Belichick and owner Robert Kraft.
+Bruschi confirmed his retirement on August 31, 2009, at a press conference alongside New England Patriots head coach Bill Belichick and owner Robert Kraft.
 During this broadcast, Bruschi described how fulfilled he felt in completing his 13 years of playing football.
 He described how it felt to know that he had reached all of the goals he wanted to reach.

-One writer speculated that Bruschi retired from the Patriots in the 2009 preseason, rather than being cut/released by coach Bill Belichick before the 2009 season.

 Bruschi joined ESPN as an analyst following his retirement.

-Bruschi has indicated that he would prefer that his number not be retired.
-It was worn by six-time Pro Bowl guard Brian Waters in 2011.
-Starting in 2012, his number 54 is now worn by Dont'a Hightower.
+Bruschi has indicated that he would prefer that his number, 54, not be retired.
+It was worn by six-time Pro Bowl guard Brian Waters in 2011 and by Dont'a Hightower the following season.
 The New England Patriots held a special ceremony in Bruschi's honor during halftime on Monday Night Football on December 6, 2010.

 On May 21, 2013, Bruschi was voted by fans as the 19th player to enter the New England Patriots Hall of Fame.
-Bruschi's Patriots Hall of Fame induction ceremony took place during halftime of a Thursday Night Football game between New England and the New York Jets on September 12, 2013.
+Bruschi's Patriots Hall of Fame induction ceremony occurred on July 29, 2013.

 On February 1, 2015, Bruschi was an honorary captain at Super Bowl XLIX.